AmadeusW/amadeusw.github.io/_posts/2016-04-24-universal-app-animated-navigation.md

 Let's explore different ways to animate the navigation across Frames in an Universal App.

-Check out the videos below or [explore the source code](https://github.com/AmadeusW/xaml-page-transitions) and run the app yourself.
+Check out the [demo videos](#demo-of-all-transitions) below or [explore the source code](https://github.com/AmadeusW/xaml-page-transitions) and run the app yourself.

 Basic transition
 ===

-Add a transition to `Page.Transitions` to set how the page appears and disappears.
-This is all the code you need, as WPF invokes the animation behind the scenes.
+To add an animated transition to your page, just pass in a type of the transition to `Page.Transitions`.
+WPF invokes the animation behind the scenes when you're navigating to and from the page.

 ```xml
 <!-- <Page -->